doodleme123/workshop/bondage-workshop.md

 - We were [DoodleMe](http://fetlife.com/DoodleMe) and [KnottyLola](http://fetlife.com/KnottyLola) (FetLife), questions are welcome there
 - We post photos of our work and information about our lessons there
 - Assistants: [diac](http://fetlife.com/diac), Celine, [w817](http://fetlife.com/w817), [simon_fredrikson](http://fetlife.com/simon_fredrikson) and [orangem](https://fetlife.com/orangem) on FetLife
-- Extra questions welcome after the session, in RopeLabs village via DECT or on FetLife
+- Extra questions welcome after the session, in RopeLabs village via DECT or on FetLife</div>